 The only problem with C is that it has a more complex code to perform even the simplest of tasks.
 Hence, rookies will find it hard to be motivated if they choose this as their first language.
 Nevertheless, C is the kind of language that will help you excel as a programmer.

 These are all 5 Simplest Programming Languages for Beginners.
-Python, Java and C/C++ are also among programming languages recommended by the experts.
+Python, Java, and C/C++ are also among the programming languages recommended by the experts.
 This post also has been featured in recommended books for each programming language by experts.

-If you have any further doubt, feel free to write in comment section below.
-I will try my best to reply you anyway.
+If you have any further doubt about the easiest programming language to learn, feel free to write in the comment section below.
+I will try my best to reply to you anyway.

-So without squandering any time, Make the best out of you, Today!
+So without squandering any time, make the best out of yourself, Today!
 Our experts are always there to help you.

 All the Best and Happy Coding!